thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 Definition of Syntaxes
 ------------------------------

-Firstly, we can refer to the the T-SQL syntax and, introduce it into Julia.
+Firstly, we can refer to the T-SQL syntax and introduce it into Julia.

 ```Julia
 df |>